MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Request ARI update

-\[`async`\] This method allows channel manager to request ARI data update for certain space types and rate plans.
+\[`async`\] This method allows channel manager to request an ARI data update for certain space types and rate plans in addition to the changes automatically sent in the next Delta update.
 The requested data will be sent by Mews asynchronously via push operations of channel manager API.

 #### Request `[PlatformAddress]/api/channelManager/v1/requestAriUpdate`